 A more recent (2008) book that was edited by Bob Pease is Analog Circuits World Class Designs.

 Bob Pease died on June 18, 2011 at age 70 in a car crash.
-Here is a Tribute to Bob Pease by National Semiconductor.
-Have a look at the video, it is really great.
-The very strange looking 19th-century-stlye uniform refers to the fact that he proclaimed himself the "Czar of Band Gaps" at National.
+Here is a Tribute to Bob Pease (near the top of the page is a list of videos, please scroll to the one called "Remembering Bob Pease").
+It is a great video.
+His very strange looking 19th-century-stlye uniform refers to the fact that he proclaimed himself the "Czar of Band Gaps" at National.
 Bob Pease was on his way home after a memorial service for Jim Williams - another analog electronics guru !
 For some more infos on Jim Williams please see the bottom of the page about Jim Williams app notes.

 Wise Warthog Site Overview: